|Artillery (6) Québec, Témiscaming, Terrebonne, Trois-Rivières, HMCS Radisson, DRDC Valcartier, Victoriaville, Warwick, Waterloo and Windsor

 17-pounder QF Towed Anti-Tank Gun, No. 2 of 2, beside the War Memorial.
 The RCA held 138 of these guns.

 25-pounder C Mk.
 2 QF Field Gun with No. 9 circular firing platform, Mascouche.

-Russian Cast Iron 24-pounder Gun, weight and Serial No. unknown, forged by Foullon at Alexandrovski, with double-headed Eagle, Crimean War trophy, mounted on a wooden box, Place d’Armes.
+Russian 24-pounder SBML Gun, weight unknown, dated 1828, (Serial No. N-21144), forged by Foullon at Alexandrovski, with double-headed Eagle, Crimean War trophy, mounted on a wooden box, Place d’Armes.

 Trois-Rivières, HMCS Radisson

 QF BL 3-inch/50 Gun on a Naval gun mount, No. 1 of 2, in front of the Naval Reserve HQ.
 1000, Île Saint-Christophe.

 (Author Photos, 4 Oct 2019)

 QF BL 3-inch/50 Gun on a Naval gun mount, No. 2 of 2, in front of the Naval Reserve HQ.

 12-pounder 8-cwt QF Royal Navy Landing Gun (Serial No. 1759), 1903, weight 7-3-10 (878 lbs), mounted on a wood wheeled carriage (Serial No. 17) with Limber.
 Previously at Trois-Rivières, HMCS Radisson.
 This gun may now be with the Military Museum, aka Général Jean-Victor Allard Armoury.